R.E.A.C.H. Program Values

 Licensing, Accreditation and Accountability

 We welcome external evaluation and scrutiny of our programs.
 Students and parents have access to a formal complaint resolution process.
-The Ministry of Children and Youth Services conducts an on-site licensing review of our residential program every year with mandatory file reviews and interviews with students and staff.
-The independent Office of the Child and Youth Advocate has jurisdiction to listen to any concerns of a youth, surrounding issues related to youth’s rights under the Child and Family Services Act.
-Our program has a legislated obligation to report any serious occurrence to the Ministry of Children and Youth Services.
+The Ministry of Children, Community and Social Services conducts an on-site licensing review of our residential program every year with mandatory file reviews and interviews with students and staff.
+The independent Office of the Child and Youth Advocate has jurisdiction to listen to any concerns of a youth, surrounding issues related to youth’s rights under the Child, Youth and Family Services Act.
+Our program has a legislated obligation to report any serious occurrence to the Ministry of Children, Community ans Social Services.
 Youth also have a right to contact the Custody Review Board.
 In addition, we voluntarily submit to the accreditation standards of the Association for Experiential Education (AEE) and Ontario Camps Association (OCA) and participate in numerous ad-hoc and ongoing research projects.

 Project D.A.R.E.
 Admission Process